TERMS OF BUSINESS

 10.1.1. you are solvent;

-10.1.2. any information which you have provided to us is complete and accurate, in particular any and all information which might bear upon fitness, propriety and/or suitability for investment by investors or to appoint Non-Executive Directors, and you agree to provide any further information properly required by applicable law or regulation and will notify us forthwith if there is any material change in any such information provided;
+10.1.2. any information which you have provided to us is complete and accurate, in particular any and all information which might bear upon fitness, propriety and/or suitability for investment by investors or to appoint Non-Executive Directors or advisors, and you agree to provide any further information properly required by applicable law or regulation and will notify us forthwith if there is any material change in any such information provided;

-10.1.3. you are a UK private limited company that has the full power and authority to enter into this Agreement and perform the obligations under it and doing so will not conflict with any laws applicable to you or other existing obligations and all governmental, regulatory and other consents required have been obtained by you and you shall (and shall use all reasonable endeavours to procure that any relevant third party shall) promptly execute and deliver such documents and perform such acts as we may reasonably require from time to time for the purpose of giving full effect to this Agreement;
+10.1.3. you are a limited company (or overseas equivalent) that has the full power and authority to enter into this Agreement and perform the obligations under it and doing so will not conflict with any laws applicable to you or other existing obligations and all governmental, regulatory and other consents required have been obtained by you and you shall (and shall use all reasonable endeavours to procure that any relevant third party shall) promptly execute and deliver such documents and perform such acts as we may reasonably require from time to time for the purpose of giving full effect to this Agreement;

-10.1.4. that you are legally entitled to offer EquityShares to investors;
+10.1.4. that you are legally entitled to offer Equity Shares to investors;

 11. NON-SOLICITATION